ROBERT BROOKS’ KILLERS’ TRIAL LIVE BLOG

 Still, she said, Brooks was "calm and cooperative."
 He was also "alert and oriented.
 He was "able to walk independently."

-Jennings said she thought Brooks has suffered a head injury because he "had a headache and felt nauseous—symptoms of a head injury.
+Jennings said she thought Brooks might have suffered a head injury because he "had a headache and felt nauseous”—symptoms of a head injury.
 While Brooks was in the infirmary, his pulse dropped from 92 to 55.

 Jennings said Brooks was taken by ambulance to Wynn Hospital in Utica.